langsci/XMLBooks/doc/user-guide.md

 print(len(examples))
 ```

-If we run that script on the XML files in the data directory, we get
+If we run that on the XML files in the data directory, we get
 (at the time of writing):

 ```